ecollier13/Olist-Ecommerce-Analysis/README.md

 This project analyzes transactional, customer, payment, delivery, and review data from **Olist**, a Brazilian e-commerce marketplace.

 The goal is to answer key business questions related to growth, customer behavior, delivery performance, and customer satisfaction using **SQL-based analysis**.
+The analysis focuses on delivered orders only where revenue and customer outcomes are fully observable.

 Rather than focusing on dashboards alone, this project emphasizes:
 - Data quality and validation